Camilla904/1620ITEC/ch8/InitializerLists/README.md

 The size of the array is determined by the number of items in the list – An initializer list can be used only in the **array declaration**

+## Arrays as Parameters
+- **An entire array can be passed as a parameter to a method**

+- Like any other object, the reference to the array is passed, making the formal and actual parameters aliases of each other.
+- Therefore, changing an array element within the method changes the original
+- An individual array element can be passed to a method also, in which case the type of the formal parameter is the same as the element type